readham1010/retalApp2/retalApp2/README.md

 ### Using middleware functions
-Examples in Genres route handler
+Examples in the Genres route handler

 I will email a created Postman collection which you can use it directly to test the APIs.

 ## Open-source Technologies used:
 1- NodeJS backend server application.
 Needs to be installed on the server.
-If not, please download the "Recommended for most users" version and installed, from: https://nodejs.org/en/
+If not, please download the "Recommended for most users" version and installed, from https://nodejs.org/en/

 2- MongoDb database cluster on the cloud:https://cloud.mongodb.com/user?n=%2Fv2%2F5dc750679ccf64ea64517ea6&nextHash=%23clusters#/atlas/login

 You must add your IP address to connect to pass the cluster AWS DB Firewall.
-I will provide username and password separately.
+I will provide the username and password separately.
 ![Firewall](./images/fairewall.JPG)

 3- You can install MongoDB Compass as a client to view the database objects: https://www.mongodb.com/download-center/compass

-This will allow a user interface to ciew and manipulate the "playground" database on the cloud.
+This will allow a user interface to view and manipulate the "playground" database on the cloud.
 ![compass](./images/compass.JPG)

 4- Postman to consume and test the APIs.